huggingface/blog/fine-tune-w2v2-bert.md

 **Average duration seen by each CTC token:** through experimentation, we found the ideal ratio of duration seen per CTC token is 10 to 35 ms. In other words, to be able to learn and predict correctly, the duration of the acoustic information a CTC token needs to see should be neither too low nor too high.
 In fact, it should more or less correspond to a fraction of the time it takes us humans to pronounce a phoneme.

-This is something that came to light when I started refining this new W2V2-Bert model (you can find the logs of one of my experiments [here](https://wandb.ai/ylacombe/huggingface/runs/4y8pd2gq)).
-I quickly noticed that the loss curve of my model was initially going nicely downwards, as expected, but at some point it started to explode.
-I realized that I had been using a [basic checkpoint with no architecture changes](https://huggingface.co/facebook/w2v-bert-2.0), and that each CTC token was seeing a piece of the signal for 30 to 60 ms. Adding an convolutional [adapter layer](https://huggingface.co/docs/transformers/model_doc/wav2vec2-bert#transformers.Wav2Vec2BertConfig.add_adapter) to sub-sample the encoder hidden-states along the time dimension was enough to reduce the signal chunk sampling to the desired duration.
+[One](https://wandb.ai/ylacombe/huggingface/runs/4y8pd2gq) of my training runs had a loss curve initially going nicely downwards, as expected, but at some point it started to explode.
+I realized that I had been using a [basic checkpoint with no architecture changes](https://huggingface.co/facebook/w2v-bert-2.0), and that each CTC token was seeing a piece of the signal for 30 to 60 ms. Adding an convolutional [adapter layer](https://huggingface.co/docs/transformers/model_doc/wav2vec2-bert#transformers.Wav2Vec2BertConfig.add_adapter) to sub-sample the encoder hidden-states along the time dimension was enough to reduce the signal chunk sampling to the desired duration and to prevent this type of loss curve.

-**Under-training:** After showing this blog post [training run](https://huggingface.co/hf-audio/w2v-bert-2.0-mongolian-colab-CV16.0#training-results) and another [training attempt](https://wandb.ai/ylacombe/huggingface/runs/nasaux7f?workspace=user-ylacombe) on English Common Voice (about 2.5k validated hours) to my colleagues, they pointed out that the model was severely under-trained, something that could have been spotted by looking at the loss curve, which looks like it was stopped in the middle of a steep descent.
+**Under-training:** My colleagues quickly noticed when looking at my training runs that the models was severely under-trained, something that could have been spotted by looking at the loss curve, which looks like it was stopped in the middle of a steep descent.
 This pointed out other issues as well, notably the loss curve not being smooth enough, a sign of wrong hyper-parameters settings.

 Here are a few ways to solve under-training in our case:
 - the warm-up rate might be too high, causing the learning rate to drop too quickly.
 A way to solve this would be keep the warmup ratio to 5 to 15% and scale up the number of epochs.
 The warm-up steps are essential to gradually bring the new language-model head weights into alignment with the pre-trained model.